Protection For At-Risk Immigrants: Get Your Green Card Under VAWA Immigration

 After you have confirmed your eligibility to support the evidence to file a VAWA self-petition, you may consider getting ready for the process.
 Once you submit your I-360 self-petition form, you will get notified about it.
 If USCIS determines that you do not qualify as a spouse, parent, minor, or unmarried child of a U.S. citizen, you will receive a ‘Notice of Intent to Deny.’
 That being said, USCIS will write you the reasons why you don’t qualify for a green card.

 Contrarily, if USCIS approves your VAWA petition form, you will be advised to start the preparation for your process.
 The next step is to fill out the I-485 form.
-If the abuser has U.S. citizenship, you will be eligible to apply for your green card; if the abuser is not a U.S. citizen, you will have to wait for the visa to become available.
+If the abuser has U.S. citizenship (lawful permanent residence includes people with permission to live in States, indefinitely), you will be eligible to apply for your green card or own lawful permanent residence; if the abuser is not a U.S. citizen, you will have to wait for the visa to become available.
+If you are an abused spouse or an abused child who can’t get a hold of their abusive parent, it is best to consult with an attorney.
+At Micheal & Murray, we have dealt with many cases related to immigration, VAWA petitions and have dealt with cases where people have committed visa fraud.

 How To File VAWA In Immigration Court

-Unfortunately, many immigrants in removal proceedings do not have time to wait for USCIS to approve their application.
+Unfortunately, many immigrants in removal proceedings do not have time to wait for USCIS to approve their applications.
 If you find yourself in this situation, you should contact an experienced immigration attorney immediately.
+An experienced attorney who has taken care of various criminal or immigration issues will provide legal guidance to help you out.

 To get green card approval, a person must meet the following eligibility requirements: